 A new claim could imply that a proof of one of the most important conjectures in number theory has been solved, which would be an astounding achievement.
 Mathematician Shinichi Mochizuki of Kyoto University in Japan has released a 500-page proof of the abc conjecture that proposes a relationship between whole numbers (related to the Diophantine equations).

 Previous attempts have proven to be flawed.
 Mochizuki attacked the problem using the theory of elliptic curves, generated by the algebraic relationships of y2=x3+ax+b.
-From there on, Mochizuki developed techniques that are harder to comprehend, invoking new mathematical constructs and objects, analogous to geometric objects, sets, permutations, topologies and matrices.
-Her refers to this as inter-universal Teichmüller theory, which generalizing the foundations of algebraic geometry in terms of schemes first envisioned by Grothendieck.
+From there on, Mochizuki developed techniques that are harder to comprehend, invoking new mathematical constructs and objects, analogous to geometric objects, sets, permutations, topologies, and matrices.
+He refers to this as inter-universal Teichmüller theory, which generalizes the foundations of algebraic geometry in terms of schemes first envisioned by Grothendieck.

 If proven correct, these techniques could provide powerful insights into solving future problems in number theory.